chipxsd/stream-based-sync/stream-based-sync.md

 Todo:

-* [ ] Building immutable indexes based on the specific attributes of the model, so that clients can prioritize relevant data or ignore irrelevant data.
+* [ ] Building immutable indexes based on the specific attributes of the model, so that clients can prioritize relevant data pull or completely ignore irrelevant data.
 * [ ] Building fast-forward snapshots of model from events by pre-reconciling it on server (coalesce mutations for same objects and its attributes, reduce edit distance) -- hybrid approach.